-I get a lot of queries for the following: 1943 wheat penny, 1943 steel penny, 1943 silver penny, 1943 Lincoln penny, 1943 copper penny, and 1943 penny value.
+We get a lot of questions about the following: 1943 wheat penny, 1943 steel penny, 1943 silver penny, 1943 Lincoln penny, 1943 copper penny, and 1943 penny value.

-I did a little research… What follows are a number of rare pennies you should hold onto if you ever come across them in loose change or coin collections.
+I did a little research.
+What follows are a number of rare pennies you should hold onto if you ever come across them in loose change or coin collections.

 Let’s start with the 1943 penny that everyone asks so much about…

 In recent years a “1943 S” (San Francisco Mint) copper coin has gone for about $60,000 dollars at auction.
 I remember the prices from the P (Philadelphia) mint ranging from around $10,000 many years ago to $73,000 in recent times.
 There are many counterfeits of this coin.
 Source